Prepare the MNIST data

 3. Correct Tracing.
 Tracing captures the operations performed by the model using a given input.
 If the model is in training mode, the traced graph may include operations related to dropout and batch normalization updates.
 These operations can affect the correctness and performance of the model during inference.

-In the next step, you will use the saved model for inference.
+In the next step, you will use the saved model for ML inference.

 Back